megschuetz/the-beauty-counter/README.md

 6. Run `npm start` in the terminal to see the application.

-7. Run `npm run cypress` in the terminal  to run cypress tests.
+7. Run `npx cypress open` in the terminal  to run cypress tests.

 8. When finished with the application, type `Control + C` in the terminal to stop running the application.